R300-AI/MTK-genio-demo/README.md

 </div>

 ## Requirments
-* Follow the [Instruction](https://r300-ai.github.io/ITRI-AI-Hub/docs/genio-evk.html) to setup your Genio board with Ubuntu System.
+* Follow the [Instruction](https://r300-ai.github.io/ITRI-AI-Hub/docs/genio-evk.html) to install Ubuntu on your Genio board.

 ## How to Use This?